Zagat’s Long, Sad Slide into Irrelevance — and How It Can Recover

 The website and Android app are both buggy, hard to use, and insist on pushing the pointless editorial content at you before you can get to the ratings and reviews.
 Adding insult to injury, Zagat updated the app for Apple iOS devices last July, but it still hasn’t made good on its promise to update the app for the “home team” Android platform (the Android app isn’t even mentioned on the website).

 The latest self-inflicted wound is the recently-updated website, which dumbs down the search and filtering functions and limits the data (once again) to 38 cities.
-(Sorry, Pittsburghers, NYC suburb inhabitants, and various others.)
+(Among the casualties: the hot dining destination of Pittsburgh, and the entire NYC metro area outside of NYC itself.)

 Worst of all, Google is improving its location-based data independently of Zagat.
 Google constantly nags Android device users to submit metadata and photos of places they’ve visited, but none of this data makes it to Zagat.
 It promotes “Google ratings” that are on the same five-star scale but apply to any type of business and are different from the Zagat ratings (not to mention utterly irrelevant to foodies).
-In fact, Zagat data is no longer to be found anywhere on Google Maps, and Google will stop making it available to third-party app developers in May.
+In fact, Zagat data is no longer to be found anywhere on Google Maps, and Google stopped making it available to third-party app developers this past May.

 All of these limitations diminish Zagat’s importance by the day.
 It would be unreasonable to expect Zagat to maintain complete dominance over the restaurant discovery scene today, given the explosion in mobile apps over the past couple of years and the legitimately valuable features of some of them.
 Nevertheless, Zagat is currently on a path to irrelevance.

 Zagat’s profile in the media has suffered greatly in recent years.
 TechCrunch — in its only story on Zagat since the acquisition — reported on the then-new iOS app last July.
 It said that the old app had “a massively outdated user interface that made it seem like a holdover from an earlier era on mobile”; yet the old app still exists on Android.
-The hit 2000 off-Broadway show “Fully Committed,” a deft parody of NYC’s overheated high-end restaurant scene, staged a comeback last year; the show features a Very Important Food World Person character that was Tim Zagat in the original run, but in the new production it’s the famed British chef Heston Blumenthal.
+The hit 2000 off-Broadway show “Fully Committed,” a deft parody of NYC’s overheated high-end restaurant scene, staged a comeback last year; the show features a Very Important Food World Person character which was Tim Zagat in the original run but changed to British chef Heston Blumenthal in the new production.

 An LA Weekly article complaining about the proliferation of lame new restaurant apps cites Yelp, Google, and OpenTable as useful, and doesn’t even mention Zagat.
 Only some food and lifestyle blogs’ lists of recommended restaurant apps still include Zagat.
 Urban Tastebud’s list doesn’t; neither does Mediaite’s or LifeHacker’s or RealSimple’s.
 It’s no. 16 on The Daily Meal’s list of 22 apps, and dead last on Lifewire’s list of 9.
 MakeUseOf’s list includes “Google Restaurant Search” (is that really a thing?) but not Zagat.

-Yet the Zagat brand and formula of data and crowdsourced curation still have value to a certain audience, even if it’s not scalable to world-domination size as Google or Tim and Nina might have liked.
+Yet the Zagat brand and formula of data and crowdsourced curation still have value to a certain audience, even if it’s not scalable to global-domination size as Marissa Mayer or Tim and Nina might have liked.
 Zagat can have a much brighter future if it goes back to what made it great in the first place while incorporating the right set of digital features in its mobile apps.

 Here are some suggestions for saving Zagat from oblivion: